alperozisik/dockerLab/README.md

 RUN cd /app && go build -o goapp
 ENTRYPOINT ./goapp
 ```
 Try building the image with `docker build -t mysecondapp .` and run it.
-You should see `Hello world!` printed to the console:
+You should see `Hello world!` printed to the console:
 ```shell
 docker container run mysecondapp
 Hello world!